Gold Auction Process

 Why do banks and NBFCs conduct gold auctions

 Banks and Non-Banking Financial Companies (NBFCs) conduct gold loan auctions when borrowers fail to repay the loan within the agreed time frame.
-When a gold loan is taken, the borrower pledges their gold jewellery collateral.
-If the borrower defaults, the lender has the right to recover the amount by selling the pledged gold.
+When a gold loan is taken, the borrower pledges their gold collateral as security.
+If the borrower defaults or the required LTV is not maintained, the lender has the right to recover the amount by selling the pledged gold collaterals.
 The process of selling is typically done through a gold loan auction.

 These auctions are a way for banks and NBFCs to recover their money without going through lengthy legal procedures.
-A gold auction notice is issued before the auction to inform the borrower and the public about the upcoming sale.
+A gold auction notice is issued before the auction to inform the borrower and put up a public notice about the upcoming sale.
 It provides details about the auction process, date, and location.

 How to check gold auction notices online